 What steps do you have to take to bring your family to Germany?

 - Your spouse and children should apply in the German Embassy or Consulate in your home country for a residence title for the purpose of family reunification for Germany.
-Since this process can take some time, please familiarise yourself with the documents needed for the application in good time and make an early application.
+Since this process can take some time, please familiarise yourself with the documents needed for the application in good time and apply early.

-- When your family has arrived in Germany, register your family members with the residence registration office and with the competent immigrant authority (Ausländerbehörde).
+- When your family has arrived in Germany, register your family members with the residence registration office and with the competent immigration authority.
 In order to do so, you need to collect the passports, birth certificates and wedding certificates, salary or tax certificates as well as evidence of tenancy and possibly other documents, depending on your specific family circumstances.

 display as attention: N.B.:

 The residence titles of subsequently immigrating dependents also entitle them to engage in work (section 27 subs.
 5 of the Residence Act).

 Further information: see brochure entitled "Studying and Working in Germany", pages 28

 As a rule, spouses have to have a basic knowledge of German to be issued with a residence permit.
 There are however a number of exceptions to this principle.
 Your spouse does not need to know any German to obtain a residence permit if

 - you yourself have an EU Blue Card,

 - you yourself work in Germany as a highly-qualified person, a researcher or self-employed person and were already married when you moved to Germany,